Exporting Green Hydrogen

 “The global race for the best hydrogen technologies and the best sites for hydrogen production is already on.
 We believe that Namibia has an excellent chance of succeeding in this competition.
 We want to take this chance together.
 I am proud that Germany is the first country to officially form a hydrogen partnership with Namibia.
 The Federal Research Ministry will provide up to 40 million euros in funding from the economic stimulus package for cooperation within the framework of this partnership ..."

 Southern Corridor Development Initiative (SCDI)

-The Namibian Government plans to launch an RFP for the development of Green Hydrogen industries across the country.
+The Namibian Government launched an RFP for the development of Green Hydrogen industries across the country.
 This document highlights the key considerations for the first site (SCDI) in the South of Namibia.
 Given the infancy of the market, potential bidders are encouraged to support the Government with preliminary views and comments on the proposed approach to manage the RFP and subsequent industry development.

 The SCDI shall include a portfolio of complimentary projects and infrastructure that maximizes the opportunity presented by green hydrogen and ammonia for the country, including: